Two days. Seventeen sessions. One community, fully alive. Watch the EDIS 2026 replay and find the moment that lights you up.

 What Must Happen for Healing and Growth

-Almaz Negussie Bland, Habesha Health
+Almaz Nigussie Bland, Habesha Health

 Welcome Back: